Gregorio Cortese: Life

-In 1516 Augustin de Grimaldi, Bishop of Grasse and abbot of Lérins Abbey, united his monastery with the Cassinese Congregation, and, upon the bishop's request, Cortese and a few others were sent thither to assist in introducing the Cassinese reform.
-Here Cortese devoted himself to literary pursuits, and in order to promote the study of the Humanities he founded an academy where he and other learned members of the monastery educated the French youth, thus becoming instrumental in transplanting to French soil the literary Humanistic movement.
-In 1524 Cortese was elected abbot of Lerins.
+In 1516, Augustin de Grimaldi, Bishop of Grasse and abbot of Lérins Abbey, united his monastery with the Cassinese Congregation, and, upon the bishop's request, Cortese and a few others were sent thither to assist in introducing the Cassinese reform.
+Here, Cortese devoted himself to literary pursuits, and in order to promote the study of the Humanities, he founded an academy where he and other learned members of the monastery educated the French youth, thus becoming instrumental in transplanting to French soil the literary Humanistic movement.
+In 1524, Cortese was elected abbot of Lerins.
 His health, however, was greatly impaired during his sojourn there, so that in 1527 he considered a change of climate indispensable and asked the superior of the congregation for permission to return to Italy.
-As a result, he was appointed Abbot of St. Peter's at Modena; a year later, Abbot of St. Peter's in Perugia; and in 1537 Abbot of the famous San Giorgio Monastery in Venice.
+As a result, he was appointed Abbot of St. Peter's at Modena; a year later, Abbot of St. Peter's in Perugia; and in 1537 Abbot of the San Giorgio Monastery in Venice.

 Cortese was now considered one of the most learned men in Italy and had regular correspondence with the greatest scholars in Europe.
 He counted among his friends Gasparo Contarini, Reginald Pole, Jacopo Sadoleto, Pietro Bembo, Gian Matteo Giberti, and many other Humanists and ecclesiastical dignitaries.
 He served with several of these on the Consilium de Emendanda Ecclesia.

-The garden of San Giorgio was the place where discussions were held to which the Florentine scholar Brucciolo refers in his dialogues on moral philosophy.
+The garden of San Giorgio was the place where discussions were held, to which the Florentine scholar Brucciolo refers in his dialogues on moral philosophy.
 In 1536 Pope Paul III made him a member of the committee of nine ecclesiastics who were to draw up a statement of those ecclesiastical abuses which called most loudly for reform.
 Soon after, he was appointed Apostolic visitor for the whole of Italy and, somewhat later, was sent to Germany to take part in the theological disputation at Worms in 1540, but became sick on the journey and was obliged to remain in Italy.
 Meanwhile, (1538) he became Abbot of San Benedetto in Polirone, then the most important monastery of the Cassinese Congregation.
 A few times, moreover, he was chosen visitor general of his congregation.
 Finally, on 2 June 1542, Paul III created him cardinal-priest and appointed him a member of the committee of cardinals for the preparation of the Council of Trent.
-Towards the end of the same year he became Bishop of Urbino.
-During the five years of his cardinalate he was an esteemed friend and adviser of Paul III, and used all his influence to bring about reform of the Church.
+Towards the end of the same year, he became Bishop of Urbino.
+During the five years of his cardinalate, he was an esteemed friend and adviser of Paul III and used all his influence to bring about reform of the Church.